 So what does it take to keep up in today’s world?
-Here are 8 skills that ACCA students will need as we enter the next decade.
+Here are 8 ACCA Skills that students will need as we enter the next decade.

 Technology and automation in accounting have been some of the biggest adjustments accountants have to face.
 Digital technology is likely to have the biggest impact on the industry over the next decade.

-ACCA accountants will be working more with cloud-based systems than their predecessors.
-Software systems can replace manual tasks, like bookkeeping and expense processing.
+ACCA accountants will be working more with cloud-based systems than their predecessors, making it one of the essential ACCA Skills.
+Software systems can replace manual tasks like bookkeeping and expense processing.
 Plus, using the software can automate the financial close process.

 Emerging accountants will perform fewer data-entry tasks and instead need to be experts on the software being used.
 Auditors are especially impacted.
 It won’t be long before systems complete most of the manual work that auditors have been doing, like matching invoices and payments or verifying the existence of transactions.
 Instead, accountants will be relied on for analysis, which we’ll cover later.